Top Ten Rules of the Ranch

 Can we smoke?

-NO. Due to extreme fire danger in West Texas, there is no smoking in any location.
-Wildfires are real and devastating!
+NO!
+Due to extreme fire danger in West Texas, there is no smoking in any location.
+Wildfires are real, life threatening, and devastating!
 Don’t even ask for an exception to this rule!
-I f we see smoking, we politely ask it to be put out immediately!
+If we see smoking, we politely ask it to be put out immediately!
+If you don’t, we throw a bucket of water on you.
+(You’ve been warned.)

 Are there weight limits for horseback riding?